SFIEssential/DualEMobilityData-datasets/datasets/e-scooter/README.md

+Under the 'e-scooter' directory lies the `data` directory containing all the collected data.
+This `data` directory is divided into two subdirectories:

-The data directory contains two sub directories.
-One is 'data_with_real_timestamp', another is 'data_with_relative_timestamp'.
-The data with real timestamp contains data has the original timestamp when collecting that trip.
-The data with relative timestamp contains data whose timestamp is calculated by the time difference from the start of each trip.
+1. `data_with_real_timestamp`: This directory contains data with the original timestamp from when each trip was collected.
+2. `data_with_relative_timestamp`: This directory holds data whose timestamps are calculated based on the time difference from the start of each trip.

+Additionally, there is a `data_summary.csv` file under the 'e-scooter' directory.
+This file provides a summary of each trip, including characteristics such as start time, weather, and altitude difference.
+There is also a `scooter_fake_data_new_file.csv` file.